-Ships and other vessels may seem like unusual targets for cyberattacks.
-But with their growing use of industrial control systems (ICS) and satellite communications, hackers have a new playground that’s ripe for attack.”
+Maritime is one of the oldest industries and lifeblood of the global economy, accounting for the carriage of 90% of world trade.
+Ships and other vessels may seem like unusual targets for cyber-attacks.
+But with their growing use of industrial control systems (ICS) and satellite communications, hackers have a new playground that’s ripe for attack.

 As hackers become even more sophisticated in their tactics, it’s inevitable that cyber-attacks against OT on ships are becoming the norm rather than the exception.
 It’s time for the maritime industry to take a look at every aspect of their ship operations to ensure they’re protected and resilient against these growing threats.

 In this guide, we will help you navigate the ins and outs of maritime cybersecurity, address cybersecurity challenges and compliance considerations, and get you geared up to establish your maritime cybersecurity action plan.

 Maritime cybersecurity is the collection of tools, policies, security concepts, security safeguards, guidelines, risk management approaches, actions, training, best practices, assurance, and technologies used to protect maritime organizations, their vessels, and their cyber environment.